Book

 Peer Reviewed Publications

 “Heritable Fertility is Not Sufficient for Long-Term Population Growth.”
 Samuel Arenberg, Kevin Kuruc, Nathan Franz, Sangita Vyas, Nicholas Lawson, Melissa LoPalo, Mark Budolfson, Michael Geruso, and Dean Spears.
-Accepted at Demography.
+Demography (2022) 59(6).

-“What Difference Does a Plan Make?
+“What Difference Does a Health Plan Make?
 Evidence from Random Plan Assignment in Medicaid” with Timothy Layton and Jacob Wallace.
-Accepted at American Economic Journal: Applied Economics.
+American Economic Journal: Applied Economics 15.3 (2023): 341-379.
+[NBER working paper]

 “The Two Margin Problem in Insurance Markets” with Timothy J. Layton, Grace McCormack, and Mark Shepard.
-Accepted at Review of Economics and Statistics.
+Review of Economics and Statistics 105.2 (2023): 237-257 [SSRN working paper]

 “Selection in Health Insurance Markets and Its Policy Remedies” with Timothy Layton.
 Journal of Economic Perspectives, 31.4 (2017): 23-50.